Private Equity vs Venture Capital: What’s the Difference?

 clay

-Clay Brock - General Partner
+Clay Brock - Managing Partner

 Clay received a degree in English from Gettysburg College and his MBA from the University of Chicago.
 He and his wife Amy have three children and live in Winnetka, Illinois.
 As a family, they enjoy spending time at a cabin outside of Knoxville, Tennessee near the Smoky Mountains.